 You may need to maintain a certain level of salary to justify your current mortgage or to secure future borrowing.
 Mortgage lending is based on past and present salary levels, and not every lender will accept that dividends have been received instead of salary; some lenders will only accept the figure on the P60 (certificate of pay, income tax and national insurance contributions).

-Paying dividends instead of salary could restrict the amount of personal pension contributions that you are allowed to make, and we recommend that you consult a financial adviser who can assist you in devising a remuneration strategy.
-Alternatively, the company can pay pension contributions on your behalf, and this can be very tax efficient as it reduces the corporation tax liability.
+Paying dividends instead of salary could restrict the number of personal pension contributions that you are allowed to make, and we recommend that you consult a financial adviser who can assist you in devising a remuneration strategy.
+Alternatively, the company can pay pension contributions on your behalf, and this can be very tax efficient as it reduces the corporation’s tax liability.
 There is no restriction based on salary if the company makes the contribution.
-Blackman Terry are not authorised to give advice on pensions, but we can put you in touch with a financial adviser if you do not have one.
+Blackman Terry is not authorised to give advice on pensions, but we can put you in touch with a financial adviser if you do not have one.

 We hope this gives you a broad outline of some of the considerations to be made when deciding how much to pay yourself.
 If you need any further assistance, please get in touch with us.